How to Create a Realistic Hero When Writing Fiction

 Readers Want a Hero They Can Fall in Love With

-My heroes, in all of my Beax Rivers Tales from the Quarters collection of books (Silver: Currents of Change, is Book One, and I'm now working to complete Book Two, Gold: The Heat of Refinement), are always men of substance, men who experience great pain and who have great desires.
+My heroes, in all of my soon-to-be published "Color of Love" collection of books are always men of substance, men who experience great pain and who have great desires.
 When reading one of my novels, I want my readers to be able to see that the hero is a real man (even though fictional), that I, as the author, created and have also fallen madly in love with.

 As the author who dreams up a hero—his archetype, his details, his internal conflict, his flaws, his world, and his challenges, you are creating a man who, like any real human being, has at least some personality traits that are unlovable.
 Still, because you created him, you know he is worth saving, no matter what flaws he has, and that means you are the first person who truly loves him.
 There is something about him that lets you know he's a keeper; that you can look beyond his faults and see and feel who he really is, and that's why you love him.
 And since you love him, there is a good chance that your readers will love him too.